mikemerin/mikemerin.github.com/about.md

 permalink: /about/
 ---

-I'm a meteorologist changing careers to be a software engineer.
+I'm a meteorologist, teacher, and full stack web developer.

 ## Contact me